-Home » Lunch & Supper » All the Vegan Lunch and Supper Recipes » How to Make Spicy Vegan Cauliflower Buffalo Wings
+Home » Lunch and Supper » All the Vegan Lunch and Supper Recipes » Vegan Cauliflower Buffalo Wings (with air option)

 This post contains links to affiliate websites, such as Amazon, and we receive an affiliate commission for any purchases made by you using these links.
 We appreciate your support!

-I first made baked Cauliflower Buffalo Wings when I became a fully-fledged vegan, about 10 years ago.
-I was never a huge fan of chicken wings anyway; as I child I was always squeamish about gristle and skin and bones and chewy bits of meat, much to chagrin of my grandad, who loved to chow down on ribs and all sorts of other meats.
-Later on, I did become more adventurous, but never more so then when I started to experiment with meat substitutes, and the never-ending quest to vegify (not a real word) all my childhood favourites.
+I first made baked cauliflower Buffalo wings when I became a fully-fledged vegan, about 10 years ago.
+I was never a huge fan of chicken wings anyway; Later on, I did become more adventurous, but never more so then when I started to experiment with meat substitutes, and the never-ending quest to veganise all my childhood favourites.

-Vegan wings are the cunning vegan’s way to still enjoy hot wings without the animal products.
+Vegan buffalo wings are a clever way to still enjoy hot wings without the animal products.
 My version uses cauliflower florets to replace the chicken element, you can buy seitan wings from your local grocery store if you prefer a more “meaty” texture.
-I think the cauliflower gives them a great flavor and texture though that, whilst it won’t fool any meat eaters, would hopefully satisfy them at least.
-They make a great side dish for the super bowl, game night (not that that’s a thing in the UK), but are just as at home on a buffet table too.
+I think the cauliflower gives them a great flavor and texture though that, whilst it won’t fool any meat eaters, would hopefully satisfy them!
+They make a great side dish to have alongside pizza, for the super bowl, game night (not that that’s a thing in the UK), but are just as at home on a buffet table too.

-You could deep fry these or cook them in an air fryer basket if you prefer.
+You could deep fry these tasty vegan buffalo wings or cook them in an air fryer basket if you prefer.
 I think deep frying certainly improves the flavor of most things, but I am not of fan of the process!
 Baking them is easy peasy with very little mess.

 Some other version of buffalo wings also use panko breadcrumbs as a crispy coating.
 I have added sesame seeds to the batter to add a little flavorsome crunch.
 Feel free to omit if you prefer.

-You can get vegan Cauliflower Buffalo wings from your favourite fast food establishments too these day; Papa Johns do a passable version, and it is great that are catering to those of us with more plant-based tastes, but these homemade ones really are delicious, and you can use your own favourite vegan buffalo sauce!
-I like to use a mixture of Tabasco, Frank’s Red Hot Sauce and Sweet Chilli Sauce, but you can choose your spice level, making these as spicy or as gentle as you like.
+You can get cauliflower buffalo wings from your favourite fast food establishments too these day, but these homemade ones really are delicious, and you can use your own favourite vegan spicy sauce!
+I like to use a mixture of Tabasco, Frank’s Red Hot Sauce and sweet chilli sauce, but you can choose your spice level, making these as spicy or as gentle as you like.

 Ingredients